 Often times people get diagnosed with something and lose hope.
 They become the diagnosis and never move forward.
 They know the symptoms of this diagnosis and if they don’t have them all, they believe they soon will.
 This belief alone can push that person straight into those other symptoms.

 I used to think that once I “fixed” something I was done working on that.

 That is not the truth.
 Every day I work on myself.
 It may be something as simple as stopping to take a few deep breaths or taking ten minutes out of my day to write in my journal.
-A warm bath or a good juice to help cleanse my liver.
+A warm bath or a good juice to help give my body a boost.
 Every day I try to remind myself that it took years to be in pain and it has taken years to feel better and I will continue to work to keep myself feeling better.